FueledByOat/RunningHub/utils/RunnerVision/RunnerVision_README.md

 ## 🛠️ Setup Requirements

 ### Hardware
-- 2× smartphone cameras with tripods
+- 2× smartphone cameras or GoPro with tripods
 - Treadmill with consistent lighting
-- Colored markers for joint position tracking
 - Running watches that capture advanced metrics
 - Computer with GPU support (recommended)